Lesson Plan - Get It!

 - What does intellectual property mean?

-In order to protect intellectual property, people apply for a trademark, patent, or copyright.
+To protect intellectual property, people apply for a trademark, patent, or copyright.

 Trademark, Patent, and Copyright